Game Science: Formation and early period (2014–2017)

-When Game Science was founded, China's mobile games market was expanding, so the studio pivoted toward mobile development to stay afloat.
-The studio developed 100 Heroes, a mobile game inspired by the Romance of the Three Kingdoms, in collaboration with the publisher NetEase.
-The game attracted 500 thousand players in the first month and nearly 800 thousand players in its first year.
-Yang Qi proposed a single-player game as their next project, but the idea was shelved due to the high costs and risks involved for a newly established studio.
-Instead, Game Science developed the mobile game Art of War: Red Tides.
-In 2019, the game was acquired by Chaoxi Guangnian, a video games company subsidiary to ByteDance.
-During these early years, Lilith Games CEO Wang Xiwen introduced Game Science CEO Feng Ji (both were Tencent colleagues) and Hero Games CEO Daniel Wu to each other.
-This early connection led to Hero Games investing in Game Science.
+At the time of Game Science's establishment, China's mobile games market was greatly expanding, so the studio pivoted toward mobile development to stay afloat.
+The mobile game 100 Heroes was developed by the studio and published by NetEase.
+It was presented during the NetEase 520 Conference in 2015.
+After its release, it attracted 500 thousand players in the first month and nearly 800 thousand players in the first year.
+Yang Qi proposed a single-player game as the studio's next project, but the idea was shelved due to the high costs and risks involved for a newly established studio.
+Instead, the mobile game Art of War: Red Tides was developed by the studio.
+In 2019, it was acquired by Chaoxi Guangnian, a ByteDance subsidiary.
+During these early years, Lilith Games CEO Wang Xiwen introduced Game Science CEO Feng Ji and Hero Games CEO Daniel Wu to each other.
+Hero Games invested in Game Science as a result of the early connection.
+Previously, Wang and Feng were colleagues at Tencent.

-From its inception, Game Science embraced a vision of creating games that personally move and resonate with its developers—a philosophy highlighted on the studio's official website.
-During a speech at an art exhibition in April 2025, Feng Ji reaffirmed this as a core value of the studio.
-He explained that projects advance most effectively when game developers, as players themselves, deeply understand both the work and its audience, but emphasized that developers ultimately only represent themselves and must therefore continuously experiment to find the intersection between themselves and players.
+From the outset, Game Science embraced a vision of creating games that personally move and resonate with its developers—a philosophy highlighted on the studio's official website.
+In a 2025 speech at the Black Myth: Wukong Art Exhibition in the CAA Art Museum, Feng Ji reaffirmed this as a core value of the studio.
+He elaborated that projects advance most effectively when game developers, as players themselves, have a deep understanding of both the work and its audience, but underscored that developers ultimately only represent themselves and must therefore continuously experiment to find the intersection between themselves and players.

-The studio's philosophy also reflects ideas expressed in Feng Ji's 2007 article "Who Murdered Our Games?" (谁谋杀了我们的游戏).
-This writing offers a critique from the perspective of a game planner, arguing that many games fail before they even leave the development stage, these failures occur when development teams lack excitement for the games they are creating, the industry has fostered a mentality where players are treated like livestock in the pursuit for engagement and profit, and the industry has a dark side characterized by capital-driven practices that alienate players and degrade their experiences.
-In a 2024 interview with China Central Television, Feng Ji discussed this perspective, explaining that game developers should focus on gameplay and storytelling to captivate players but must remain cautious not to fall into capital-driven practices, emphasizing that a reasonable standard is whether you would recommend your children, friends, and relatives to play your games with peace of mind.
+The studio's philosophy also reflects ideas expressed in Feng Ji's 2007 article Who Murdered Our Games? (谁谋杀了我们的游戏).
+This writing offers a critique of the industry from the perspective of a game planner, arguing that many games fail before they even leave the development stage, these failures occur when development teams lack excitement for the games they are creating, the industry has fostered a mentality where players are treated like livestock in the pursuit for engagement and profit, and the industry has a dark side characterized by capital-driven practices that alienate players and degrade their experiences.
+In a 2024 interview with China Central Television, Feng Ji elaborated that game developers should focus on gameplay and storytelling to captivate players, but must remain cautious of capital-driven practices that are harmful, emphasizing that a reasonable standard is whether you would recommend a game that you made to your children, relatives, and friends with peace of mind.